hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_scaling_plan.html.markdown

 * `ramp_down_load_balancing_algorithm` - (Required) The load Balancing Algorithm to use during the Ramp-Down period.
 Possible values are `DepthFirst` and `BreadthFirst`.

 * `ramp_down_minimum_hosts_percent` - (Required) The minimum percentage of session host virtual machines that you would like to get to for ramp-down and off-peak hours.
-For example, if Minimum percentage of hosts is sepecified as 10% and total number of session hosts in your host pool is 10 , autoscale will ensure a minimum of 1 session host is available to take user connections..
+For example, if Minimum percentage of hosts is specified as 10% and total number of session hosts in your host pool is 10, autoscale will ensure a minimum of 1 session host is available to take user connections.

 * `ramp_down_notification_message` - (Required) The notification message to send to users during Ramp-Down period when they are required to log-off.